Jeans: 20th century evolution

-In 1901 Levi Strauss added the back left pocket to their 501 model.
+In 1901, Levi Strauss added the back left pocket to their 501 model.
 This created the now familiar and industry-standard five-pocket configuration with two large pockets and small watch pocket in front with two pockets on the rear.

-Fewer jeans were made during World War II, but 'waist overalls' were introduced to the world by US soldiers, who sometimes wore them off duty.
+The popularity of "waist overalls", as jeans were sometimes called, expanded during World War II.
 By the 1960s, both men's and women's jeans had the zipper down the front.
 Historic photographs indicate that in the decades before they became a staple of fashion, jeans generally fit quite loosely, much like a pair of bib overalls without the bib.
 Indeed, until 1960, Levi Strauss called its flagship product "waist overalls" rather than "jeans".

 After James Dean popularized them in the movie Rebel Without a Cause, wearing jeans became a symbol of youth rebellion during the 1950s.
-During the 1960s the wearing of jeans became more acceptable, and by the 1970s it had become general fashion in the United States for casual wear.
+During the 1960s, the wearing of jeans became more acceptable, and by the 1970s it had become general fashion in the United States for casual wear.
 In Japan in 1977, a professor of Osaka University Philip Karl Pehda chastised a female student wearing jeans in the classroom.
 Then he was protested by the students, and a controversy arose in the country.

 Examples of intentional denim distressing strictly to make them more fashionable can be seen as early as 1935 in Vogue's June issue.
 Michael Belluomo, editor of Sportswear International Magazine, Oct/Nov 1987, p.
 45, wrote that in 1965, Limbo, a boutique in the New York East Village, was "the first retailer to wash a new pair of jeans to get a used, worn effect, and the idea became a hit."
 He continued, "[Limbo] hired East Village artists to embellish the jeans with patches, decals, and other touches, and sold them for $200."
 In the early 1980s the denim industry introduced the stone-washing technique developed by GWG also known as "Great Western Garment Co."
 Donald Freeland of Edmonton, Alberta, pioneered the method, which helped to bring denim to a larger and more versatile market.
 Acceptance of jeans continued through the 1980s and 1990s.
 Originally a utilitarian garment, jeans became a common fashion choice in the second half of the 20th century.

+Levi' 501s are featured prominently in the chapter on trousers in the 1987 book A Gentleman's Wardrobe: Classic Clothes and the Modern Man by British fashion journalist Paul Keers.

+In the early 21st century, Details Men's Style Manual devoted a chapter to jeans, saying, "Now that jeans have become more acceptable cocktail-hour attire, you should probably own more than one pair."
+Calling Levi's 501s "an icon from the moment they were introduced," and "the quintessential pair of jeans," the guidebook calls the standard straight leg design, "a classic clean-cut American Graffiti look."